PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/deploying-gatekeeper-and-defining-constraints/index.md

   appendFilePath: true # to append file path to Edit link
 ---

 This blog post is a follow up to my [previous post](https://pradeepl.com/blog/kubernetes/kubernetes-gatekeeper-an-introduction/) introducing policy management and implementation using gatekeeper.
 In this post we will look at deploying gatekeeper, creating policies using constraints and constraint templates.
 We will create a constraint and test the same.
-To get started, let us create a cluster locally.
+To get started, let us create a cluster.
+We can deploy Gatekeeper to any kubernetes cluster on cloud providers or on premises.
+For this blog post , I am using Kind to create a cluster locally.

 ## Create Cluster